AleksandarSimatovic/Mancala/README.md

 Now that the MancalaAPI project is running you can use Postman to test it or go to:

     http://localhost:4000/mancala
-	(add a portnumber to *localhost* if you've changed the port in the projects POM)
+	(Change the portnumber if you've changed the port in the projects POM)